 Server-Sent Events (SSE), as defined by the Web Hypertext Application Technology Working Group, allows for a client to open a connection with a web service, and the web service can continuously push data to the client as needed.

-Resource responses for SSE shall have a Content-Type header set as "text/ event-stream; charset=UTF-8".
-A service may occasionally send a comment within a stream to keep the connection alive.
-The following clauses describe how this is used by Redfish in different contexts of the Redfish data model.
-Details about SSE can be found in the HTML5 Specification.
+Successful Resource responses for SSE shall:

+- Return the HTTP 200 status code. - Have a Content-Type header set as text/event-stream or text/event-stream; charset=utf-8.